solidjs/solid/documentation/guides/rendering.md

 In this example, what we probably want to happen is for the `BasicComponent` to display the current value typed into the `input`.
 But, as a reminder, the `BasicComponent` function will only be executed once when the component is initially created.
 At this time (at creation), `props.value` will equal `''`.
 This means that `const value` in `BasicComponent` will resolve to `'default'` and never update.
 While the `props` object is reactive, accessing the props in `const value = props.value || 'default';` is outside the observable scope of Solid, so it isn't automatically re-evaluated when props change.

-So how can we fix out problem?
+So how can we fix our problem?

 Well, in general, we need to access `props` somewhere that Solid can observe it.
 Generally this means inside JSX or inside a `createMemo`, `createEffect`, or thunk(`() => ...`).
 Here is one solution that works as expected: